bj00rn/ha-saleryd-ftx/README.md

 ## Disclaimer

- This integration has been developed for LOKE1 HRV system. *Use at own risk*.
+ This integration has been developed for LOKE1 HRV system for personal use.

+ Be careful when altering settings on your ventilation system.
+Improper settings on your ventilation system can over time damage your house and personal health.

+ *Use at own risk*.

  I am in no way affiliated with Saleryd.
 All trademarks belong to their respective owners.

+## Motivation
+Monitor and control HRV system from Home Assistant.

+### Ideas for automations
+- `airflow/temperature/cooling based on prescence or schedule.`
+- `cooling/temperature mode based on external temperature sensors.`
+- `remote control using dashboard or physical controls`
+- `...`

-## Sensors
+## Integration sensors

 Name | Description | Unit | State attributes
 -- | -- | -- | --